pivotal-gss/dc.greenplum.local/README.md

 ```

 # Greenplum Kerberos Example #

+To install packages for a Kerberos client:
+`yum install krb5-workstation krb5-libs krb5-auth-dialog`

 When you set up the Greenplum Database environment by sourcing the greenplum-db_path.sh script, the LD_LIBRARY_PATH environment variable is set to include the Greenplum Database lib directory, which includes Kerberos libraries.